MatthiasMargot/typegen/README.md

 ```

 - swagger-input-path - the path to your swagger file in json format.
 This param is required.
 - swagger-output-path - the path to your output file.
-This param is optional, by missing this param a file
+This param is required.

 Example: